TheGameProfi/scriptwriter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to start playing the Game.

+**Docker Compose**
+When using Docker Compose, don't forget to modify the compose file, since mine has an reverseProxy and no open Ports

 ## About

 This project is designed to advance my knowledge of Next.js projects. </br>